Maximizing Social Welfare and Agreement via Information Design in Linear-Quadratic-Gaussian Games: Conclusions

 \section{Conclusions}

-We analyzed information design problem for LQG games under social welfare maximization and minimization of action deviation objectives.
-We showed that full information disclosure is an optimal solution for welfare maximization if there are common payoff states, specific submodularity or supermodularity in the game, or when we restrict the information design problem to public signals.
-For minimization of the deviation between players' actions, we showed that no information disclosure is optimal in general.
-These results follow the intuition that if the objectives of the information designer and the payoffs of players are in conflict, information designer should blur or hide the information, and if their objectives align, the information designer should reveal information.
+We analyzed information design problem in LQG games given social welfare and agreement as design objectives.
+We showed that full information disclosure is an optimal solution for welfare maximization when there are common payoff states, competition among players is homogeneous, or the information designer commits to releasing public signals.
+When the objective is to induce agreement between players' actions, we showed that hiding information is optimal among general information structures.
+If the design objective is a weighted combination of social welfare and agreement, there exists a critical weight on agreement term below which full information disclosure is preferred.
+These results follow the intuition that if the objectives of the information designer and the payoffs of players are in conflict, information designer should blur or hide the information.
+If the objectives align, the information designer should reveal information.